Kate graduated from Sonoma State University with a Bachelor of Science (BS) degree in biology. She currently resides in Sonoma, California.

-Easy to grow and a delight to have in the house, a spider plant will do well for any gardener.
-This is a hardly plant that is easy to maintain.
-The spider plant also does great indoors as it requires very little sunlight to thrive.
+Easy to grow and a delight to have in the house, spider plants will do well for any gardener.
+This is hardy plant is easy to maintain and does great indoors, as it requires very little sunlight to thrive.

-There are two main types of spider plant, the plain green and the variegated.
+There are two main types of spider plant, plain green and variegated.
 A variegated spider plant will have a white stripe running down the center of the leaves whereas the plain green variety will not.
-Both are great plants and are easy to maintain and can grow three to four feet tall.
+Both are great plants and are easy to maintain and can grow 3–4 feet tall.

-The care for these two varieties are basically the same.
+The care required for these two varieties is basically the same.
 Here are the basics to know when caring for one of these delightful plants.

 Medium to high light exposure is preferred, however they can still survive in low light.